 Who doesn’t like shortcuts?
-Whether they are keyboard shortcuts or touch gestures, everybody tries to avoid the longer ways to perform the tasks and choose the fast, easiest and the shortest way to perform the same task.
-Mouse gestures are the simplest, easiest and the fastest way to perform commands on your Windows PC.
+Whether they are keyboard shortcuts or touch gestures, everybody tries to avoid the longer ways to perform the tasks and choose the fast, easiest, and the shortest way to perform the same task.
+Mouse gestures are the simplest, easiest, and fastest way to perform commands on your Windows PC.

 StrokePlus comes with lots of pre-loaded mouse gestures that are just as simple to perform.
 To begin with, you simply need to hold the right mouse button and move your mouse to draw something like ‘O’.
 Drawing ‘O’ would open a new notepad Window.

 If your draw ‘R’, a new notepad window would open with some text in it.
 And if you draw ‘P’, the media track playing on your device would pause or if it is paused then would start playing.
 Drawing an ‘M’, would mute or unmute your device.
 If you draw a ‘C’ it would close the opened program.
 If you are using a web-browser such as Chrome, then drawing an ‘N’ would open a new tab for you.
 There are many other mouse gestures available such as straight lines and some other patterns.